2x EMMY® Wins for Metropolis in the Documentary field

 “…we are proud that we had the chance to help tell an impactful piece of a larger story.” said Christopher.

-The film is also screening at many Black history Month events and received notoriety from the MacArthur Foundation.
-This run of publicity has also proved to be a successful tool for further funding in the Greater Chatham Initiative’s ongoing effort.
+The film has also screened at many Black History Month events and received recognition from the MacArthur Foundation.
+This wave of publicity has additionally proven to be a viable tool in securing further funding for the Greater Chatham Initiative’s ongoing efforts.

-A sequel to the documentary is in the works.
+A sequel to the documentary is currently in development.
 Stay tuned!

 2025 DOCUMENTARY “Road To 30: OWYHEE CANYONLANDS” wins more Film Awards